jlperona-teaching/ecs390-spring20/syllabus/syllabus.md

 While you can record the seminars on your own—I cannot prevent you from doing so—*distributing any recordings will be considered academic misconduct and reported to OSSJA*.
 Leave people's words inside the meeting.
-Furthermore, I own the copyright to any lecture recordings, so you can get in trouble there as well.
+Furthermore, I own the copyright to any lecture recordings, so if you distribute any recordings you can get in trouble that way as well.

 ### GitHub